 Hotel Bellavista – This mid-range hotel is the perfect choice in Florence.
 Centrally located close to the central train station, it’s within easy reach of all the Tuscan capital has to offer.
-They have a number of comfortable rooms available and breakfast is included each morning.
-Click here to check availability
+They have comfortable rooms available and breakfast is included each morning.

-25hours Hotel – Those after a bit of luxury in Florence are sure to love this plush hotel.
+25-hour Hotel – Those after a bit of luxury in Florence are sure to love this plush hotel.
 They have a myriad of luxe rooms on offer, the perfect location for exploring the city, breakfast included each morning and an on-site great restaurant and bar.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Florence